03 Jul 2020

 The occupants, by the way, have never felt more harassed, intimidated and unwanted as a result of all the pandemonium caused by those ignorant, rude and incompetent council officials and staff who clearly are trained to a standard that is embarrassing to see, experience and hear.

-If you have a question do avail yourself of the opportunity to book a 20 minutes’ free consultation with us to learn what needs to be done. https://landlordsdefence.co.uk/book and select initial assessment halfway down the page
+If you have a question do avail yourself of the opportunity to book a 30 or 60 minutes’ consultation with us to learn what needs to be done. https://landlordsdefence.co.uk/book and select 30 minute or 60 minute consultation or fill in the contact form at the foot of the page.

 You guessed it, if I call the council for you, then you can guess I will get a very different result and I will not allow any abuse nor intimidation or unorthodox behaviour.